FelipeBatistaQA/llm-agentic-system-playwright-llmjudge/agentic-system/README.md

 ## Overview

 This system provides a structured approach to creating and managing AI agents with shared tools and consistent interfaces.
-It features inheritance-based architecture with a base agent class and specialized agent implementations for LLM evaluation and human interaction simulation.
+It features inheritance-based architecture with a base agent class and specialized agent implementations for LLM evaluation, human interaction simulation, and comprehensive test analytics with intelligent anomaly detection.

 ## Architecture